Mohamed Kallon: 2002–03

 He played nine times scoring five goals in Serie A in 2002–03 season due to injuries in August and February, as the team managed a second-place finish in the league.
 Kallon returned to the side in May after Gabriel Batistuta was injured in April.
-He also played both legs of the 2002–03 UEFA Champions League semi-final against A.C.
-Milan as Batistuta was unable to register.
+He also played both legs of the 2002–03 UEFA Champions League semi-final against AC Milan as Batistuta was unable to register.
 He played in both games as a second-half substitute, for Álvaro Recoba and Hernán Crespo respectively.

 2003–04

-Kallon tested positive for the banned substance nandrolone after the Serie A match against Udinese Calcio on 27 September 2003 and was banned from football for eight months.
+Kallon tested positive for the banned substance nandrolone after the Serie A match against Udinese on 27 September 2003 and was banned from football for eight months.
 Kallon then struggled to get into the starting eleven during the 2003–04 season, primarily due to the rise of young Nigerian striker Obafemi Martins and the return of Brazilian ace Adriano.

 Monaco

-Kallon signed a four-year contract with Monégasque club AS Monaco before the start of the 2004–05 season, as the UEFA Champions League runners-up had lost Dado Pršo and Fernando Morientes.
+Kallon signed a four-year contract with Monégasque club Monaco before the start of the 2004–05 season, as the UEFA Champions League runners-up had lost Dado Pršo and Fernando Morientes.
 He was impressive during his first season at Monaco, but quickly fell out with French manager Didier Deschamps, and was relegated to the bench in March 2005.

 He moved on loan to Saudi club Al-Ittihad on 29 July 2005.
 He helped the team win the 2005 AFC Champions League, leading the competition with six goals scored, including goals in each legs of the semi-final and final respectively.
-He also played at the 2005 FIFA Club World Championship with Al-Ittihad before returning to Monaco in 2006.
+He also played at the 2005 FIFA Club World Championship with Al-Ittihad, before returning to Monaco in 2006.

 He played 12 Ligue 1 matches in his last full season with Monaco during the 2006–07 campaign.
-He played his last match in league play on 11 August 2007 against FC Lorient, the second match of the season, before he was released by Monaco.
-He underwent a trial with Birmingham in September 2007, after previously being linked with Derby County in July.
+He played his last match in league play on 11 August 2007 against Lorient, the second match of the season, before he was released by Monaco.
+He underwent a trial with Birmingham City in September 2007, after previously being linked with Derby County in July.
 However, Kallon failed to qualify for a work permit in England, as Sierra Leone ranked 79th in the FIFA World Rankings in September 1997, but the requirement was above 70th for non-EU internationals.
 In November 2007, he signed a pre-contract with Al Hilal, but this later collapsed.